Study: 81% of Obese Americans Experience Foot Problems

 The survey, which polled 1,275 U.S. adults, ages 18 and older, also found that 74 percent of overweight Americans are also experiencing foot problems.

 Your feet are the foundation for your body, which bears your entire body weight day in and day out.
-Over time, added weight can lead to various painful foot conditions, such as the following:
+Over time, added weight can lead to various painful foot problems, such as the following:

 - Osteoarthritis: Osteoarthritis is considered a “wear and tear” condition that occurs when the cartilage begins breaking down in one or more joints, which often leads to a total loss of cartilage.
 The cartilage breakdown is a result of repeated stress and overuse, which can be exasperated from carrying around extra pounds.
 In the foot and ankle joints, this can become quite painful and debilitating.